Marcelo Huertas: Canarias (2019–present)

+In his 18th season in the Liga ACB, the 2024-25 season, Huertas won the ACB Most Valuable Player award, in addition to being named to the All-Liga ACB First Team for the fifth time.
+Huertas had recently turned 42 prior to earning the award.

 National team career

 Huertas has been a member of the senior men's Brazilian national basketball team.
 With Brazil's senior national team, he won the gold medal at the 2005 FIBA Americas Championship, the 2006 South American Championship, the 2007 Pan American Games, and the 2009 FIBA Americas Championship.
 He also won the silver medal at the 2011 FIBA Americas Championship.